-- 2. Change secondary fuel filter every 500 hours or as necessary. - a.
-Remove the spin-on filter by turning it counterclockwise with a filter wrench.
-Fill the new element with fuel and install it after applying engine oil to gasket surface.
-Screw on until the gasket surface comes into contact with sealing surface of filter base.
-Then, tighten it two-thirds of a turn by hand.
-Do not overtighten. - b.
+- 2. Change secondary fuel filter every 500 hours or as necessary.

+- a.
+Remove the spin-on filter by turning it

+counterclockwise with a filter wrench.
+Apply

+engine oil to the gasket surface prior to installing.

+Screw on until the gasket surface comes into

+contact with sealing surface of filter base.
+Then,

+tighten it two-thirds of a turn by hand.

+Do not overtighten.

+- b.
 Fuel filter part number is: